Armflow/test_store/README.md

 # test_store

-## Test store - interview project for the full stack programmer position at Kimaia Company.
+## Test store - interview project for the web programmer position at Kimaia Company.

 #### Example: